northbright/samba.sh/README.md

 # Interface to bind
 # Run `ip addr` or `ip link` to check interfaces.
-# Use comma as separator for multiple interfaces(e.g. interfaces="eno1 ens1f0").
+# Use space as separator for multiple interfaces(e.g. interfaces="eno1 ens1f0").
 interfaces="eno1"

 # Samba users.
 Use space as separator.